 Discussion: The more difficult it is to maintain and operate a security control, the less effective that control is likely to be.
-Therefore, security controls should be designed with ease-of-use as an important consideration.
+Therefore, security controls should be designed to be consistent with the concept of operations and with ease-of-use as an important consideration.
 The experience and expertise of administrators and users should be appropriate and proportional to the operation of the security control.
 An organization must invest the resources necessary to ensure system administrators and users are properly trained.
 Moreover, administrator and user training costs along with the life-cycle operational costs should be considered when determining the cost-effectiveness of the security control.

-3.3.4 Increase resilience
+3.3.4 Increase Resilience